Rennzie/sensat-tt-react/README.md

   - Performance: The table should have >8000 results.
 To show them all and not kill the browser I'd have paginated the request or used virtualisation (windowing)
     - Left it out in favour of completing the extra tasks.
     - I've added comments in the code indicating where I'd use these techniques
+  - e2e and unit testing
+    - I'd have used jest and `react-testing` library to complete these
+    - Time was the primary reason to not add in tests

 ### Things to be improved:
 *The list is non-exhaustive but rather what came to mind while working.
 The task was intricate meaning there are many ways to improve it.*